Click on the labels below to open and close the description window containing policy information.

 No zippered or hooded sweaters are allowed.

-Gym shoes must be mostly black or white
+Gym shoes must be mostly black or white.
+If they come with shoe strings, they must be

-All must have strap around the heel and over the top of the foot.
+All shoes must have laces, Velcro, or a strap around the heel and over the top of the foot.
+Thus, no flats.
+Shoes need to be tied or secure on the foot.

 The back of the shoe must be closed.